 The ambulance team reported that the quantity of blood at the scene was minimal and surprisingly small.
 It is extremely difficult to lose significant amounts of blood at a pressure below 50-60 systolic in a subject who is compensating by vasoconstricting.
 To have died from haemorrhage, Dr Kelly would have had to lose about five pints of blood – it is unlikely that he would have lost more than a pint.

 Alexander Allan, the forensic toxicologist at the inquiry, considered the amount ingested of Co-Proxamol insufficient to have caused death.
 Allan could not show that Dr Kelly had ingested the 29 tablets said to be missing from the packets found.
 Only a fifth of one tablet was found in his stomach.
 Although levels of Co-Proxamol in the blood were higher than therapeutic levels, Allan conceded that the blood level of each of the drug’s two components was less than a third of what would normally be found in a fatal overdose.

 78,087.
 You don’t bleed to death from cutting the ulnar artery in your wrist.
 (Kelly, David & Assassination: Kelly) David Halpin

 78,088.
 There were no fingerprints on the handle of the knife.
-David Halpin
+(Kelly, David & Assassination: Kelly) David Halpin

 78,089.
 What was the point of the Hutton Inquiry if the death certificate already gave the reasons?
 (Kelly, David & Assassination: Kelly) Norman Baker MP, question in Parliament, author The Strange Death of Dr Kelly